What Is A Fifth Wheeler?

 By placing the goose neck hitch in the centre of the vehicle's tray, you can enjoy a smoother and safer ride and to top it all off it only takes a matter of minutes to hitch/unhitch a Travelhome due to the remote controlled hitching process.
 All Travelhomes are compliant with the Australian Design Rules (ADR).

-All you need to tow a fifth wheeler caravan is an Australian Standard Drivers License – making it that much easier to start your dream of traveling Australia.
+All you need to tow a fifth wheeler caravan is an Australian Standard Drivers License - making it that much easier to start your dream of travelling Australia.